Qbizinc/qbiz-wiki/training/Certifications/dbt.md

 https://www.getdbt.com/dbt-certification

 - dbt Analytics Engineering Certification Exam
-- dbt Cloud Architect Certification Exam
+- dbt Architect Certification Exam
 - discount codes: `5YDYM`, `WWFYJ`, we likely have  vouchers to cover the entire exam through the partner program (ask Mayra)

 > When updating notes, please specify who and give rough exam time for those who may have questions